bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% endhighlight %}

 See the difference?
 Notice the `^friend` versus `friend` and `^enemy` versus `enemy`.
 The hat `^` says "use the last pinned value of this variable."
-Without the `^` the variable `friend` wasn't used as a guarding, declarative pattern match; it was used as a short-lived shadow variable that held whatever was passed in.
-That first clause would always match no matter what was passed in, and as soon as the case statement fell out of scope the only evidence that (for just a tiny moment) `friend` was `==` to `Voldemort` is `our_response`.
+Without the `^` the variable `friend` wasn't used as a guarding, declarative pattern match; instead it was used as a short-lived shadow variable that held whatever was passed in.
+That first clause would always match no matter what was passed in, and as soon as the case statement fell out of scope the only evidence that `friend` was ever equal to `Voldemort` is `our_response`.
 That is subtle; that is dark magic.
 It is easy (especially for Erlangers who expect a match) to miss it.
 This will cause problems, and the upside is hard to see.

-If we write this as a module, will the compiler save us with a warning?
-Maybe.
-Maybe not.
+Another question: if we write this as a module, will the compiler save us with a helpful warning?
+Answer: Maybe, or maybe not.

 {% highlight elixir %}